davidswelt/zot_bib_web/README.md

 Configuration options
 -----------------------------------------

+- Configuration takes place in a settings file, by default named settings.py.

+- Call ./zot.py --help to see a list of command-line options.

+- Please see settings.example.py for documentation.
+A few options are discussed in the following.

 - You can order our bibliography by sub-collection, by year, or by publication type (e.g., journal articles first, then conference